 Golden Circle with Kids: Stop 3 – Gullfoss

 Our last stop, and what I thought was most spectacular was Gullfoss.
 It is only about 10 minutes away from Geysir.

 Gullfoss is a gorgeous cascading waterfall.
-After 14 days in Iceland, you feel like somewhat of a waterfall connoisseur, and I continue to think this was one of the most breathtaking of our trip.
+After 14 days in Iceland, you feel like somewhat of a waterfall connoisseur.
+I continue to think this the most breathtaking waterfall we saw in Iceland.

-We again opted to keep our little guy in the backpack as the walk down to the falls was somewhat slippery and there is little aside from self control to keep you from falling off of the edge.
+We again opted to keep our little guy in the backpack as the walk down to the falls.
+It was somewhat slippery and there is little aside from self control to keep you from falling off of the edge.

 Golden Circle with Kids: The Return

 We did the Golden Circle as the first segment of our Ring Road trip.
 After Gulfoss we proceeded onwards towards the Ring Road, staying at Hotel Selid in Hella.
 (Click here for Iceland itinerary ideas!)